adishegde/adishegde.github.io/_pages/publications.md

 ---

 <p>
-Authors are primarily listed in alphabetical order which is the norm in cryptography and theoretical CS.
+Authors are primarily listed in alphabetical order.
 In some cases, an asterisk (*) is used to indicate equal contribution and lead authorship.
 </p>

 <div class="publications">